Dynamic Length Scale and Weakest Link Behavior in Crystal Plasticity: Abstract

 \section{Abstract}

-Plastic deformation of heterogeneous solid structures is often characterized by random intermittent local plastic events.
-On the mesoscale this feature can be represented by a spatially fluctuating local yield threshold.
-Here we study the validity of such an approach and the ideal choice for the size of the representative volume element for crystal plasticity in terms of a discrete dislocation model.
-We find that the number of links representing possible sources of plastic activity exhibits anomalous (super-extensive) scaling which tends to extensive scaling (often assumed in weakest-link models) if quenched short-range interactions are introduced.
-The reason is that the interplay between long-range dislocation interactions and short-range quenched disorder destroys scale-free dynamical correlations leading to event localization with a characteristic length-scale.
-Several methods are presented to determine the dynamic length-scale that can be generalized to other types of heterogeneous materials.
+Irreversible deformation of crystals is often characterized by stochastic scale-free distributed intermittent local plastic bursts.
+Quenched obstacles with short-range interaction were found to limit the size of these events, that was termed as transition from wild to mild fluctuations.
+Here we show by analysing the local yield thresholds in a discrete dislocation model that a dynamic length scale can be introduced based on weakest link principles and this scale characterizes the extension of plastic events.
+The interplay between long-range dislocation interactions and short-range quenched disorder is found to destroy scale-free dynamical correlations, thus, leading to event localization (that is, shortening of the length scale) which explains the crossover between the wild and mild regimes.
+Several methods are presented to determine the dynamic length scale which can be generalized to other types of heterogeneous materials.